LukePappa/Ourism/text.md

-The fulfillment derived from the act of existing itself is called Ennea.
-To cultivate Ennea, simply be.
+Every particle of existence is subject to the world-branch in which it reaches the highest state of being: everlasting and perfect fulfillment derived from the act of existing itself.
+To cultivate this state, simply be.